webpack-contrib/thread-loader/README.md

 pnpm add -D thread-loader
 ```

 Put this loader in front of other loaders.
 The following loaders run in a worker pool.

 Loaders running in a worker pool are limited.
 Examples:

 - Loaders cannot emit files.
-- Loaders cannot use custom loader API (i. e. by plugins).
+- Loaders cannot use custom loader APIs (i. e. by plugins).
-- Loaders cannot access the webpack options.
+- Loaders cannot access webpack options.

-Each worker is a separate node.js process, which has an overhead of ~600ms.
-There is also an overhead of inter-process communication.
+Each worker is a separate Node.js process, which has an overhead of ~600ms.
+There is also additional overhead from inter-process communication.

-Use this loader only for expensive operations!
+> Use this loader only for expensive operations!

 ### Examples